roman-kashitsyn/test-matchers/README.md

+This is not an official Google product.

 # Test.Matchers

 A simple matcher combinators library for unit-testing.

 The main point of the library is to make the error messages produced by test failure as clear and useful as possible.
 For example, the following expression:

 ```haskell
 type E = Either String Int